alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-food-and-agricultural-products.markdown

 * there’s a different [form](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/515946/form-hh87.pdf) if you’re exporting goods (with a certificate) which came back to England or Wales from a non-EU country and were stored, repacked, or split up

-[Question for SME: Is eDomero still in use?
-It is not mentioned in any of the current guidance]

 Contact APHA to check if the country you’re exporting to requires you to test the soil that your crops are grown in - if you grow potatoes, you may need to fill in a [soil form](https://www.gov.uk/government/publications/potato-cyst-nematode-application-for-soil-sampling).

 Ask if you need to wash soil from the roots of the plants you export.
 The USA, New Zealand and other countries require this.

+[Question for SME: Is eDomero available for these tasks?
+It is not mentioned in the current guidance]

 ###Fees